 First, the material is more susceptible to high heat and requires an insulated grill jacket.

 The second downside is that the sun may make the color fade over the years… Although some are designed with UV inhibitors to prevent this.

 Our next suggestion is a metal…

 These are stainless steel cabinets that have had a dry powder fused to the surface for extra protection.

-Powder-coated stainless steel outdoor kitchen cabinets come in many different colors ranging from wood tones to metallic… And even in eye-catching colors like blue and green.
+Powder-coated finishes for stainless steel outdoor kitchen cabinets come in many different colors ranging from wood tones to metallic… And even in eye-catching colors like blue and green.

 High quality-stainless steel is a great material to use outside!
 It is corrosion and rust-resistant.

 On top of that… A powder coating will add an extra protective layer.